h2tc-roboticsx/H2TC/doc/processing_tech_details.md

 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/hand_motion_frame.png" width = "700" alt="hand_in_catch_throw_frame" style="display: flex; justify-content: center;">

 ### Motion Reconstruction
 The reconstruced hand motion frames are stored in `data/{take_id}/processed/hand_motion/`.
-They are primarily generated for visualization.
+They are primarily generated for visualization and therefore ignored from the data fierarchy.

 #### 1. Align hand pose coordinate with the 3D global hand motion coordinate
 As introduced above, the coordinate frames of the hand joint motion data differ from those of the 6D global motion.
 Before reconstruction, we first apply rotations to align the hand pose data to the 6D global coordinate.